ivy-llc/kornia/docs/source/index.rst

    >>> rgb_image = tf.random.normal((1, 3, 224, 224))
    >>> gray_image = kornia_tf.color.rgb_to_grayscale(rgb_image)

-Here are the milestones for the framework team until 11/03/24

 :code:`kornia.transpiler.to_jax`, :code:`kornia.transpiler.to_numpy` and :code:`kornia.transpiler.to_ivy` can be used in a
 similar manner.
 In order to learn more about Ivy, we recommend you to go through `Get Started <https://unify.ai/docs/ivy/overview/get_started.html>`_ and `Quickstart <https://unify.ai/docs/ivy/demos/quickstart.html>`_.